dsmlai2025/leetcode_sql_solutions/Medium/4_HighestSalaryEachDept.md

-# Problem 04 - Highest Salary in each department
+# Problem 04 - Highest Salary in each department (Leet Code)

 ---